April 01, 2026

 First up is a 5” square card featuring Impressionistic Flower stencil and die sets paired with the Nature in Bloom text background stamp.

 Instead of ink blending the stencil layers solid as it was intended, I wanted to “stretch’ it and get some colour variations for a softer, dimensional look.
-Three gradient colours of cherry blossom crisp dye inks were used then the image was die cut out with the matching die.
-The sentime, also part of the die set, was die cut from black glossy paper
+Three gradient colours of cherry blossom crisp dye inks were used to stencil the flower before due cutting the image with the matching die.
+The sentiment, also part of the die set, was die cut from black glossy paper.

 Stamped the text background with dark gray dye ink onto Bristol paper next then adhered the flower in the centre.
-Splattered with diluted white gouache paint for some texture.
-Mounted the panel to a white card base and added the sentiment to finish
+Splattered with diluted white gouache paint for some texture then mounted the panel to a white 5”square card base to finish

 My second card features the Flower Bunny dies and Mom EZ Strips.
 The bunny and flower pieces were die cut from X-Press It paper then coloured with Copic Sketch markers Once again I did more “stretching” this time creating daisies from the original 6-petal flower design.